Patach

-Pataḥ (פַּתָּח patákh, /he/, Biblical Hebrew: pattā́ḥ) is a Hebrew niqqud vowel sign represented by a horizontal line underneath a letter.
-In modern Hebrew, it indicates the phoneme which is close to the "[a]" sound in the English word far and is transliterated as an a.
+Patach, pathah, or pathaḥ (Israeli Hebrew: פַּתַּח, /pataχ/; Classical Hebrew: פַּתָח, paṯāḥ) is a Hebrew niqqud vowel sign represented by a horizontal line sunderneath a letter.
+In modern Hebrew, it indicates the phoneme which is close to the /[a]/ sound in the English word far and is transliterated as an a.

-In Modern Hebrew, a pataḥ makes the same sound as a qamatz, as does the ḥaṭaf pataḥ (חֲטַף פַּתַח /he/, "reduced pataḥ").
-The reduced (or ḥaṭaf) niqqud exist for pataḥ, qamatz, and segol which contain a shva next to it.
+In Modern Hebrew, a patach makes the same sound as a qamatz, as does the hataf patach (חֲטַף פַּתַּח).
+The reduced (or hataf) niqqud exist for patach, qamatz, and segol which contain a shva next to it.

-In Yiddish orthography, a pataḥ (called pasekh in Yiddish) has two uses.
-The combination of pasekh with the letter aleph, אַ, is used to represent the vowel [a]; the combination of pasekh with a digraph consisting of two yods, ײַ, is used to represent the diphthong [aj].
+In Yiddish orthography, a patach (called pasekh in Yiddish) has two uses.
+The combination of pasekh with the letter alef, אַ, is used to represent the vowel /[a]/; the combination of pasekh with a digraph consisting of two yods, ײַ, is used to represent the diphthong /[aj]/.

+Etymology

+The patach name comes from the verb פָּתַח (pāṯáḥ) 'to open', because the vowel's pronunciation, the /[a]/ sound, requires the mouth to be opened wide.

 Pronunciation

-The following table contains the pronunciation and transliteration of the different pataḥs in reconstructed historical forms and dialects using the International Phonetic Alphabet.
+The following table contains the pronunciation and transliteration of the different forms of patach in reconstructed historical forms and dialects using the International Phonetic Alphabet.

-The letters Bet and Het used in this table are only for demonstration, any letter can be used.
+The letters Beth and Heth used in this table are only for demonstration, any letter can be used.